MavEtJu/Geocube/README.md

 and completeness issues like configuration, localization etc.

 ## Developer Style Guide

+The lint.sh shell script will check for the following:

 - Every Geocube .m and .h file needs to have a license.
 This excludes the parts of the ContribLibrary ask they are not part of Geocube.